 The health of the bacteria in your gut (microbiome) is crucial to your overall health, including your emotional welfare.
 Yes, your belly (ie your diet) can determine how happy you feel.
-Most people’s microbiome has been battered by years of stress, medication (especially antibiotics), a less than saintly diet (particularly processed food) and illness (a bout of flu can be a heavy knock, for instance).
+Most people’s microbiome has been battered by years of stress, medications and a less than saintly diet (particularly processed food).

 Restoring your microbiome to a healthier state – through probiotics and eating better – could make the world of difference to how happy you feel.
 We’d advise getting professional help from a nutritionist as it can be an uphill struggle to do that restoration work yourself… because the unhealthy gut bacteria that are making you feel low will also be making you crave junk food and anything sweet!
 If you reach for a chocolate bar at some point most days, this is a sure sign that your microbiome is out of balance.
 And that will be making you feel less happy.